SaadEGI/Kccs/Meeting Notes/Meeting 06.md

     4. Sentiment analysis (is fear an interesting category?)
     5. Visualizing data to help w/ above points

-Opened Issues
+## Opened Issues
----

 <!-- What else (if not noted in the Agenda section) did we discuss -->

-- Issue 1
-    1. Subpoint 1
-    2. Subpoint 2
+     Answer the last 4 Questions from **Partial 2** like **What time length to use it?**

-Agreed upon Tasks
+## Agreed upon Tasks

+- Sufyan will finish the **makefile** to automize running the crawlers simultaneously
+- Sufyan will modify his crawlers to save the crawled data in desired directory.
+- Saad will finish the **twitter-crawler**
+- Everyone will do the tasks in the file etc/Partial02_Ana

 ---
-- Person A will do task (describe task here and create a github issue for it)

----
-Meeting ended on dd.mm.yyyy at hh:mm.
-Next meeting will be on the dd.mm.yyyy at hh:mm via Zoom.
+Meeting ended on 03.06.2021 at 18:40.
+Next meeting will be on the 05.05.2021 at 17:00 via Zoom.